MOT cost .

 MT 125 Abs

-That's 1.7 points above the UK fleet average across our 1,988 tracked models — a confident result.
+That's 1.4 points below the UK fleet average across our 1,984 tracked models — buyers should expect more first-time fails than the typical UK car.

 Pass